 - It’s a breeze for enterprises that need to adhere to regulations

 let’s say you want to build a peer-to-peer, currency transaction platform, or a card processing solution.
 By law, your system must be PCI DSS (Payment Card Industry Data Security Standard) compliant.
-This means you’ll have to spend from 50 to 80 000 EUR on certification only and if it’s to consider the engineering costs, you might as well, set fire to about 200 000 EUR.
-With FaaS you can opt for a third-party provider that can build and maintain this model for you with far less expenses – leaving your development team to care about the app not the certification.
+This means you’ll have to spend from 50 to 80 000 EUR on certification only and if it’s to consider the engineering costs, you might as well set fire to about 200 000 EUR.
+With FaaS you can opt for a third-party provider that can build and maintain this model for you with far fewer expenses – leaving your development team focused on the app instead of that certification hassle.

 - Just write the code, upload and deploy

 As stated in the previous statement – all you have to do is code.
-This is the core of FaaS because it is really that easy to get started.
-You will always be ahead your competition since driving a new feature to market is a bliss.
+This is the core of FaaS since it’s indeed, quite easy to get started.
+You will always be ahead of your competition since driving a new feature to market is a bliss.
 Just write it, publish it to your pre-made platform and voila: you have it before any of your competitors.

 - Top performance with minimum latency

-I know, it sounds as “to good to be true” but it is.
-When you let a provider (with a good reputation) sweat for your 9.999% of uptime, that’s pretty much what you get – and since your functions are short lived – you get it at a pretty good bargain.
+I know, it sounds as “too good to be true” but it is.
+When you let a provider (with a good reputation) sweat for your 9.999% of uptime, that’s pretty much what you get – and since your functions are short-lived – you get it at a pretty good bargain.